-When developing business continuity plans, businesses should understand that they actually need two documents: an incident response plan and a disaster recovery plan.
+When crafting a business continuity strategy, businesses need to recognize the need for two complementary yet distinct documents: an incident response plan (IRP) and a disaster recovery plan (DRP).

 What Is an Incident Response Plan?